Brought to you by Ski California

 • Use appropriate equipment to minimize risks.
 When skiing or snowboarding in high-risk areas for deep snow or tree wells, wear a helmet, enter the ski patrol’s phone number into your smartphone, and carry a whistle in case you need to get someone’s attention if you become entrapped in deep snow or a tree well.

 Follow these helpful tips to stay safe on the Mountain.
-All the recent snowfall in California along with more in the forecast makes for dangerous conditions out there, so always take necessary precautions and never venture out alone.
+All the recent snowfall in California and the west, along with more in the forecast makes for dangerous conditions out there, so always take necessary precautions and never venture out alone.